-C. Professional Rights

-- 1. Counselors will not be required to impose disciplinary action on any student. - 2.
+- 3. The College shall supply the Association with a list of all part-time instructors and what they teach by the third week of each semester, with the annual faculty survey of Pennsylvania community colleges, and with Board minutes. - 4.
+A bargaining unit member shall be able to undertake part-time outside employment provided such employment and its attendant responsibilities does not interfere with the member's performance of their duties at the College. - C. Professional Rights - 1.
+Counselors will not be required to impose disciplinary action on any student. - 2.
 Counselors and librarians shall have full faculty status with all the rights, privileges, and responsibilities pertaining thereto. - 3.
 Notwithstanding the fact that professionals do not have faculty status, they shall enjoy all other applicable benefits and entitlements under this agreement. - 4.
-Unit members shall not be required to perform custodial work. - D. Ratification of agreements shall be between the Board of Trustees and Association members only.

-E. Just Cause
+Bargaining unit members shall not be required to perform custodial work. - D. Ratification of agreements shall be between the Board of Trustees and Association members only. - E. Just Cause

-A non-probationary unit member shall not be denied renewal shall not be discharged, dismissed, disciplined, suspended, reduced in rank or compensation, transferred, reassigned, or deprived of any provision of this contract without just cause which shall be stated in writing.
+A non-probationary bargaining unit member shall not be denied renewal, shall not be discharged, dismissed, disciplined, suspended, reduced in rank or compensation, transferred, reassigned, or deprived of any provision of this contract without just cause which shall be stated in writing.
 If the just cause is questioned by the Association member, the matter will be processed through the grievance procedure (ArticleXXVI), up to and including binding arbitration.
-All information forming the basis for any of the actions listed above shall be made available to the member and the Association.
+All information forming the basis for any of the actions listed above shall be made available to the member and the Association